Arrest by St. Petersburg Police Department

 Anthony Holloway serves as the chief of police.
-Under his leadership, the agency uses popular outreach programs include the Park Walk and Talk program to stay in touch with the community.
+Under his leadership, the agency uses popular outreach programs including the Park Walk and Talk program to stay in touch with the community.

 The SPPD is accredited by the Commission for Florida Law Enforcement Accreditation, Inc. (CFA) and the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).

 Attorney for Arrest by the Police in St. Petersburg, FL

 After an arrest in St. Petersburg, FL, contact an experienced criminal defense attorney at Sammis Law Firm.
 We help clients fight charges for a felony, misdemeanor, or DUI accusation.

 If your vehicle or other property was seized for forfeiture by the police in St. Petersburg, FL, we can respond to the notice of seizure by immediately filing the demand for an adversarial preliminary hearing.